dvillaj/CleaningDataProject/CodeBook.md

 ## Units

-* Velocity measures (body and gravity acceleration) are in radians/second unit
+* Velocity measures (body and gravity acceleration) are in radians/second
 * Gyroscope measures are in standard gravity unit

 # Work / Transforation details